 You invest in a strong web presence for your product or service.
 A website is an incredibly important part of this strategy.
-How important?
 In an age where customers predominantly use search engines to research before buying, an attractive, informative destination tells potential customers your product or service should be taken seriously.

-Once you’ve built a website, it’s important to track how well your investment is engaging audiences and bringing in new sales.
+Once you’ve built a website, it’s essential to track how well your investment is engaging audiences and bringing in new sales.
 In this age of data analysis, it can be confusing to know which statistics to pay attention to when scrutinizing the performance of your website.

 Looking Past “Vanity Metrics”